Manage your child's health with MyChart.

 You may use a mild soap, but avoid unneeded chemicals.
 Wipe from the front to the back.

-Wash your hands before and after changing your baby’s diaper.
+Wash your hands before and after changing a diaper.

-—You may use an ointment that contains zinc oxide or another barrier cream on your child’s buttocks after washing them.
+—Use an ointment that contains 40 percent zinc oxide or another barrier cream on your child’s buttocks after washing them.
 You may buy these products at your pharmacy.
 Follow the package directions.

 —Do not use rubber pants.
 Try to use newer pants that "breathe" over cloth diapers.